 Best Oversize: SunTek 68-Inch UV Protection Canopy Umbrella

-Those that want maximum coverage should opt for the SunTek 68-Inch Canopy Umbrella, whose 68” arc can accommodate at least two people.
+Those who want maximum coverage should opt for the SunTek 68-Inch Canopy Umbrella, whose 68-inch arc can accommodate at least two people.
 The 100 percent nylon double canopy features a silver coating that reflects heat and provides UPF 55+ protection from UVA, UVB, and UVC rays; while also deflecting rain and snow.
 A Vortec venting system prevents the umbrella from inverting in high winds.

 Fiberglass construction keeps the umbrella lightweight while also increasing its lifespan.
-It stands 42.5” high and features an ergonomic handle that fits into the umbrella mount on most golf carts - leaving your hands free to work on perfecting your swing.
-Although all products have a silver coating on top, you can choose from a range of colors for the underside of the canopy, including yellow, black, blue and green.
+It stands 42.5 inches high and features an ergonomic handle that fits into the umbrella mount on most golf carts — leaving your hands free to work on perfecting your swing.
+Although all products have a silver coating on top, you can choose from a range of colors for the underside of the canopy, including yellow, black, blue, and green.

 Best Parasol: Pagoda Peak Old-Fashioned Parasol

 Fashionistas will love the retro look of this beautiful parasol, with its peaked pagoda shape and 16 slender metal ribs.
 It offers protection from UV rays and rain (although its delicate construction is not intended to withstand strong winds).
-Choose yours in ivory, black, pink or purple.
-Whichever color you go for, the matching hooked handle, ribs and canopy trim come in a contrasting color, thereby increasing the parasol’s visual impact.
-It measures 35” in diameter and 32.5” in length.
+Choose yours in ivory, black, pink, or purple.
+Whichever color you go for, the matching hooked handle, ribs, and canopy trim come in a contrasting color, thereby increasing the parasol’s visual impact.
+It measures 35 inches in diameter and 32.5 inches in length.